danvet/danvet.github.io/_posts/2013-09-21-more-drmi915-testsuite-infrastructure.md

 ---

-So after the recent <a href="http://blog.ffwll.ch/2013/08/recent-drmi915-testsuite-improvements.html">overview over our kernel test infrastructure</a> I've had to write a bunch multithreaded testcases.
+So after the recent [overview over our kernel test infrastructure](http://blog.ffwll.ch/2013/08/recent-drmi915-testsuite-improvements.html) I've had to write a bunch multithreaded testcases.
 And since I'm rather lazily I've opted to create a few more helpers that hide all the little details when forking and joining processes.
 While at I think it's also a good time to explain a bit the infrastructure we have to help running the kernel testsuite on simulated hardware and a few other generally useful things in our testsuite helper library.
 <!--more-->

 ## Multithreaded Tests